 But there are many other so-called "cosmetic surgeons" out there who don't take the profession as seriously.
 And Naomi says that needs to change, pointing to the death of salon owner Jean Huang earlier this year.
 Huang was undergoing a breast enhancement procedure at her own clinic when she died at the hands of Jie Shao, a Chinese tourist with no Australian medical qualifications.

-The tougher battle might be getting the world outside the Manse to take what Dr Naomi does, and the skill it takes, seriously.
+The tougher battle might be getting the world outside of the Manse clinic to take what Dr. Naomi does, and the skill it takes, seriously.
 There are those who are quick to dismiss her as indulging female vanity, and say her Instagram fame is unbecoming of a doctor.

-People like the Uber driver who picked me up from the Manse Clinic after my appointment with Naomi and felt the need to lambast me for even visiting a cosmetic surgeon.
+My Uber driver who picked me up from the Manse Clinic after my appointment with Dr. Naomi felt the need to criticize me for even visiting a cosmetic surgeon.
 “These women with the fake lips, don’t they know they look terrible?” he asked, just a set of eyes in the rear view mirror.

-Later, he’ll admit he bought his wife a boob job for her 40th birthday.
-“It’s not really the same thing,” he’ll assert.
+Later, he admitted to buying his wife a boob job for her 40 birthday.
+“It’s not really the same thing,” he asserted.
 “She really wanted it and, you know, I’m not complaining!"

-“I had someone who came in the other day who's a psychologist, and she brought up something that I've always hated," she says, fiddling with a box cookies decorated to look like botox needles. "[She said] she'll hear people in her circle putting down cosmetic patients, saying, ‘Ugh, they have such low-self esteem.’
+“I had someone who came in the other day who's a psychologist, and she brought up something that I've always hated," she says, fiddling with a box of cookies decorated to look like botox needles. "[She said] she'll hear people in her circle putting down cosmetic patients, saying, ‘Ugh, they have such low self-esteem.’
 And, it's like, get to reality.
 No they don't.
 They just want to improve.”